-You can open this file in a text editor like Notepad or in Microsoft Excel 2000 or later.
+You can open the .csv file created by the Galaxy dump process in a text editor such as Notepad or in Microsoft Excel 2000 or later.
 When you have finished editing the file, save it as plain text .csv (comma delimited) file to import back into the Galaxy.

-Looking at the Galaxy Text Dump File Structure
+About the Galaxy Dump File Structure